 What do customers think?

-I read many Stamina ATS Air rower 1399 reviews to see what customers were saying, and the general consensus is that this is a decent machine for the price (it’s one of the most affordable air rowers).
+I read many Stamina ATS Air rower 1399 reviews to see what customers were saying, and the general consensus is that this is a decent air rower for the price (it’s one of the most affordable air rowers).
 If you’re don’t want to pay top dollar for a top of the range rower (almost $1000) most reviewers will tell you this is perfectly adequate for a good home workout.

-There has been some confusion about the manual resistance controls – some people are not entirely clear that you create your own resistance with an air rower (row faster = higher resistance, row slower = resistance decreases).
+There has been some confusion about the Stamina Air manual resistance controls – some people are not entirely clear that you create your own resistance with an air rower (row faster = higher resistance, row slower = resistance decreases).
 They were expecting to be able to adjust it manually, but for a function like that (which IMHO is not at all necessary) you’d have to look at a higher priced model.

-Noise for some was a factor, the wind effect is not suitable for every customer needs.
+Noise for some was a factor, the wind resistance effect of an air rower is not suitable for every customer needs.
 The “whoosh” sound as you row is quite loud, and although it’s unlikely to bother you as the rower (especially if you’ve got some earphones in) it might be annoying for the people you live with.
 As long as you’re in a different room though you should be ok.
 If you really do need a quiet exercise machine, a magnetic rower might be a better choice.

 Overall, you’ll find that user reviews for this rower are very positive and most people are very happy with their investment.